 While charging speed is an important factor in the design of USB Power Delivery, and PPS in particular, it’s not the primary design goal.
 USB PD was created as a single standard to power a wide range of USB gadgets.
 Thereby reducing the need for proprietary ports, connectors, and plugs.

 First and foremost, this should make it much easier for consumers to just plug and charge.
-E-waste from old chargers and cable is a growing problem, not just for landfills but as a drain on precious metals and other finite resources.
+E-waste from old chargers and cables is a growing problem, not just for landfills but as a drain on precious metals and other finite resources.
 There are strong environmental reasons for consumers and manufacturers to embrace a unified charging technology like USB Power Delivery.

 Smartphone brands removing charging bricks from the box may be a controversial decision today, particularly as consumers don’t necessarily own a compatible USB PD PPS charger.
 But in the long term, we might not pay a second thought to the lack of bundled chargers as all our gadgets charge quickly from plugs we already own.
 And if you want to buy one charger for multiple devices, you can always get a multi-port USB wall adapter.
 That’s the theory anyway.